MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/activedirectory/Remove-ADUser.md

 ## NOTES
 * This cmdlet does not work with an Active Directory Snapshot.

-  This cmdlet does not work with a read-only domain controller.
+* This cmdlet does not work with a read-only domain controller.

-  By default, this cmdlet has the -Confirm parameter set, which prompts you to confirm before a removal of the specified object type can occur.
-To bypass prompting for confirmation before removal, you can specify -Confirm:$false when using this cmdlet.
+* By default, this cmdlet prompts for confirmation as it is defined with **High impact** and the default value of the **$ConfirmPreference** variable is **High**.
+To bypass prompting for confirmation before removal, you can specify `-Confirm:$False` when using this cmdlet.

 ## RELATED LINKS